skyline trail

 SUMMER 2021: Billings TrailNet presented $85,000 to the City of Billings to meet their need for matching funds to be eligible to receive the BUILD grant.

-WINTER 2023: Groundbreaking celebration for the Skyline Trail and Inner Belt Loop
+WINTER 2023: Grand opening celebration for the Skyline Trail.

 frequently asked questions